tachiyomiorg/website/src/help/guides/tracking.md

 ---
-title: Tracking manga
+title: Tracking
 description: How to automatically track read chapters on supported trackers
 lang: en-US
 ---
-# Tracking Info
+# Tracking

 **Tracking** helps you automatically send read manga chapters to supported trackers, so you can keep track of what and when you read it online.

 Tracking is currently supported on [MyAnimeList](https://myanimelist.com), [Anilist](https://anilist.co), [Kitsu](https://kitsu.io), [Shikimori](https://shikimori.one), and [Bangumi](https://bangumi.one)